-Taliban repression of women a crime against humanity, says Brown
+Taliban repression of women a crime against humanity, says Gordon Brown

 "It's right then for the International Criminal Court, which has responsibility for dealing with crimes against humanity, to both investigate and prosecute those responsible."

-Mr Brown said he was shocked there was "so little international pressure on the regime" and called for UK sanctions sanctions against the Taliban leadership.
+The ex-Labour prime minister, who led the UK from 2007 to 2010, suggested the pressure of a potential prosecution could force the Taliban to reconsider, and said he was shocked by there was "so little international pressure on the regime".

-He also called on leaders and clerics from Muslim-majority countries to intervene.
+Mr Brown also called for UK sanctions against the Taliban leadership, and leaders and clerics from Muslim-majority countries to help persuade them that "Islam is a religion that values women and girls".

+The former prime minister's intervention comes as the two-year anniversary approaches of the fall of the democratic government and Taliban takeover following the withdrawal of Western troops.

+Taliban leaders promised a more moderate rule than during their previous period in power from 1996 to 2001.

-Girls in the country have been banned from attending secondary school and women from university.
+Girls have been banned from attending secondary school and women excluded from university.

-Women and girls are also prohibited from entering amusement parks, working in NGO offices and are compelled to stay at home.
+Women and girls are also prohibited from entering amusement parks, gyms and working in non-governmental organisations, and must adhere to a strict dress code.

-The UN has previously described women reporting feeling "invisible, isolated, suffocated, living in prison like conditions" with many unable to meet and their basic needs without employment or aid.
+The UN has previously said women reported feeling "invisible, isolated, suffocated, living in prison-like conditions", with many unable to meet and their basic needs without employment or aid.